 2.1 The aim of the Welsh Government's Natural Resource Management Programme is to ensure that we make the most of Wales' natural resources while looking after natural systems and building their resilience and continuing to provide the benefits to people, communities and the economy in Wales in the long term.
-That is particularly relevant to common land as around 8% of the land area of Wales is common land, with approximately 45% of common land lying within a National Park and approximately 45% included in Sites of Special Scientific Interest (SSSI).
+That is particularly relevant to common land as around 8% of

-2.2 Many commons form vital parts of the local economy by maintaining a living for commoners who use the areas to graze their stock; providing employment and generating income for sporting uses; providing an attractive backdrop to some of our most beautiful and popular tourist areas; and by preserving examples of the country's heritage, with internationally important archaeological sites and historic landscapes.

-2.3 Individual commoners who still exercise their rights are maintaining a tradition that has been in existence for hundreds of years.
-This is particularly important in upland areas where commons form a vital element in the local agricultural economy.

-2.4 Some of the varied benefits we wish to see our common land delivering are:
+- 2.2 Many commons form vital parts of the local economy by maintaining a living for commoners who use the areas to graze their stock; providing employment and generating income for sporting uses; providing an attractive backdrop to some of our most beautiful and popular tourist areas; and by preserving examples of the country's heritage, with internationally important archaeological sites and historic landscapes. - 2.3 Individual commoners who still exercise their rights are maintaining a tradition that has been in existence for hundreds of years.
+This is particularly important in upland areas where commons form a vital element in the local agricultural economy. - 2.4 Some of the varied benefits we wish to see our common land delivering are: